fan123199/v2ex-simple/README.md

 # v2ex-simple
-An simple android client for exploring V2EX.
-Better UI, Better UX.
+A simple android client for exploring V2EX.
+Excellent user experience.
 Project is first written by Java and now kotlin.

 [中文Readme](./README-zh.md)